How to Drive, Insure, Buy, and Register a Car in the United States

 Step Two: Getting Car Insurance

 While you may give the dealer money to purchase a car, they will not let you drive it out of the lot without proof of car insurance.
 You cannot drive a car in the U.S. without insurance.
 If you are caught driving uninsured, you will be ticketed and fined.
 Car insurance is meant to protect you against the losses that could occur with a major accident or theft.
 You will need to research different companies and compare prices to make sure that you are getting the best rate for your insurance needs.
 ConsumerReports.org has a great resource page that explains what different types of coverage exist and gives some money-saving tips.
 It also has links for sites where you can compare various insurance providers.
-For more information on how to select the best car insurance for you, click here.
+For more information on how to select the best car insurance for you, check out the latest Consumer Reports’ statistics.
 (Please note: The Accident and Sickness insurance you have through InterExchange is not car insurance.)

 Step Three: Buying a Car